Why Traditional Higher Education Institutions Should Consider an Integrated Approach to Address the College Student Mental Health Crisis

 An Integrated Approach to Address Student Mental Health

-Student mental health programs, like Guide+Thrive U offered by BHS, establish a partnership with your school’s mental health resources, including counseling centers, to alleviate the burden on the staff and provide students with immediate access to high-quality support and care navigation.
+Student mental health programs, like Revive & Thrive U offered by BHS, establish a partnership with your school’s mental health resources, including counseling centers, to alleviate the burden on the staff and provide students with immediate access to high-quality support and care navigation.
 Integrated student mental health programs create a more comprehensive ecosystem of student care and offer the right tools and support to keep them safe, healthy and in school.

 Here are five reasons your school should consider an integrated approach to address the increasing student demand for mental health services.